 We expect children to read at least three times a week; reading records are checked regularly, but should be brought into school everyday and should be dated and signed by an adult.
 Some children may choose to read independently, which is completely fine, but it is also helpful for adults to check children understand the vocabulary within the text and understand the content of what they are reading.

-Look out for the weekly spellings that will be set on Spelling Shed on a Friday – children will practise these at school and will complete a spell check on Thursday.
+Look out for the weekly spellings that will be set on Spelling Shed on a Friday – children will practise throughout the week at school.
 Children have access to Spelling Shed which allows them to practise their assigned weekly spellings and also the KS2 Compulsory spelling lists.

 Children need to spend time at home to practise times tables – in Y6 children need to have rapid recall of all times table facts up to 12x12 as well as associated division facts (e.g. 5x6=30 so 30÷6=5) – children can prepare for the times table challenge and achieve their best times.
 Don't forget to visit the Times Tables Rock Stars website to help them practise their tables and earn coins to promote their band!
 It is their challenge this year to top the leaderboard and help their band to win the Battle of the Bands.